1.1 million people in the US are living with HIV.

 Syringe Services Programs can help stop the spread of HIV, viral hepatitis, and other blood-borne infections.

-Anyone may access safer injection/smoking supplies along with opioid overdose reversal kits and harm reduction eduction education by visiting the WNCAP office at 554 Fairview Road in Asheville (Buncombe County)9am-5pm Monday through Friday or 3257 Georgia Road in Franklin (Macon County), 9am-6pm Monday through Friday.
-For more information about services or the location of the mobile unit please call (828)775-4873.
+Anyone may access safer injection/smoking supplies along with opioid overdose reversal kits and harm reduction education by visiting the WNCAP offices in Asheville (Buncombe County), Franklin (Macon County), or the WNCAP Mobile Unit.
+For more information about services or the location of the mobile unit please call (828) 279-8333.

 The Centers for Disease Control and Prevention state that syringe access programs are effective in bringing down new cases of HIV and viral Hepatitis.
 They have become increasingly important in reducing and reversing overdoses in our communities.
 Not only are syringe access programs effective as components of comprehensive harm reduction strategies, they offer opportunities to better one’s health outcomes, and to provide linkage to testing, care, and recovery options.
 They help to reduce the stigma associated with substance use and elevate the public health of the community overall.